chadbaldwin/chadbaldwin.github.io/_posts/2022-06-02-whats-new-in-sql-server-2022.md

 GROUP BY DATEADD(HOUR, (DATEDIFF(HOUR, 0, InsertDate) / 8) * 8, 0);
 ```

 All this is doing is getting the number of hours since `1900-01-01` (`0`), then dividing by 8.
 Since I'm dividing an int by an int, it automatically floors the result.
 So `10 / 8 = 1`, `15 / 8 = 1`, `16 / 8 = 2`, otherwise you would need to explicitly use `FLOOR()`.
-Then it is re-adding those hours back to 0 to get the datetime rounded to the nearst increment of 8 hours.
+Then it is re-adding those hours back to 0 to get the datetime rounded to the nearest increment of 8 hours.
 Fortunately, increments of 2, 3, 4, 6, 8 and 12 all work nicely with this method.

 However, `DATE_BUCKET()` makes this a lot easier: